Burghardt Paper Earns Biosemiotics Award

 One student noted, “Schulz thinks of the students who tend to be shy and embarrassed to ask questions in class and the students who may not be doing well and openly offers her most undivided attention and support to assure us that she will always be there to help.
 Schulz is more than a professor, teacher, instructor—she is a life mentor and an inspiration.”

 Elledge’s research program is focused on bullied, socially marginalized, and anxious youth in the Knoxville community.
-He is a highly valued and accomplished associate professor and associate director of clinical training for the clinical psychology PhD program in the Department of Psychology.
+He is a highly valued and accomplished associate professor and associate director of clinical training for the clinical psychology PhD program in the Department of Psychology and Neuroscience.
 Elledge has particular interest in developing school-based interventions that can promote or enrich the peer relationships of at-risk youth.

 His commitment to serving children and families in the Knoxville community is exceptionally impressive.
 His Recess VOLs program pairs at-risk children with UT student mentors who visit children twice weekly for two academic semesters.
 The program has placed approximately 450 UT students with children across 10 Knox County elementary schools, serving approximately 300 youth.